Before we get into the post, here’s a short break down of the standout differences we’ll be covering:

 As of the time of this post, the Saatva mattress is significantly more affordable than the Avocado mattress, both with and without the pillow top.
 A quick look at the MSRPs for a queen size mattress from each company has the Saatva at around $1,100 and the Avocado with the pillow top at around $1,800.

 However, with that said, Avocado does seem to be more aggressive than Saatva when it comes to sales, discounts and deals.
 You can typically expect to receive around a $100-$200 discount on the Avocado Green mattress.
-We’d recommend checking out Avocado’s website to see what the current promotion is.
+Check the green discount box at the top of your screen to see what the current promotion is.

 If Saatva and Avocado are a little out of your price range, you may be interested in checking out our list of the Best Beds Under $1,000.